arvinsingh/ELISA/README.md

-# Project-FakeNewsDetection
+# Project-Fake News Detection
-Fake News Detection using Statistical Analysis.
+Fake News Detection using AI.

 # Table of Content
   1) <a href="DPF.md">Draft Proposal Form</a>